ezhilan03/examly-repo/README.md

 * default_timer to find the run time of second apicall which sends multiple messages to multiple users.

 # Code
-- First it calculates the date and time and store it in variables
+- First it calculates the current date and time and store it in variables
 - Then a Flask object is created.
 - Connection is made to the Mongodb server and the collections in the database in given to variables.
 - Code contains a total of 9 functions.